Trace Beaulieu: Cinematic Titanic

 On October 30, 2007, Joel Hodgson announced he was starting a new series—distributed on DVD—with the same "riffing on bad movies" premise as MST3K.
 Called Cinematic Titanic, it featured several former MST3K cast and crew members: Beaulieu, J. Elvis Weinstein, Frank Conniff and Mary Jo Pehl.

 Cinematic Titanic completed its final tour on December 30, 2013.

 "The Mads Are Back" tour

 Since 2015, Beaulieu has joined his former MST3K co-star Frank Conniff ("TV's Frank") and gone on tour as "The Mads Are Back", riffing older B-movies in front of live audiences.
-In the midst of the COVID-19 pandemic, Beaulieu and Conniff moved the show to a ticketed livestream format, offering monthly live-riffs of movies, including some they had previously screened on tour such as Glen or Glenda, The Tingler, and Walk The Dark Street.
+In July 2020, in the midst of the COVID-19 pandemic, Beaulieu and Conniff moved the show to a ticketed livestream format via Chris Gersbeck's platform Dumb Industries, offering monthly live-riffs of movies, including some they had previously screened on tour such as Glen or Glenda, The Tingler, and Walk The Dark Street.
+After four seasons, this monthly series ended in July of 2024, with the duo going on to do intermittent specials in place of monthly livestreams.
+The most recent of these took place in April of 2025.

+Return to MST3K

+Following series creator Joel Hodgson's sale of his stake in the MST3K brand in early 2026 after an unsuccessful 2023 crowdfunding campaign, new brand owner Radial Entertainment announced that the series would be given another revival in 2026, consisting of four episodes, supported by a Kickstarter campaign.
+This iteration, dubbed The RiffTrax Experiments, is led creatively by movie-riffing team RiffTrax, itself composed of the primary cast of the final three seasons of the original run of the show, which followed Beaulieu's departure.
+Subsequently, RiffTrax announced on Kickstarter that Beaulieu would be returning to the series as art director and that he and Frank Conniff would return to co-write an episode in which they would also reprise their roles as Dr. Forrester and TV's Frank.